Jump to

 The employer typically applies for A1 certification on behalf of the employee.
 Organizations request an A1 form from their employee’s home country and use it to inform both the home country and destination country about social security payments.

-The application process varies by country but generally requires detailed information about the assignment, including its duration, nature of work, and the employee's role.
+The application process varies by country but generally requires detailed information about the assignment, including its duration, the nature of work, and the employee’s role.
 Social security institutions usually process applications within 5-10 working days, though processing times can extend to several weeks during peak periods.
 For urgent cases, some countries offer expedited processing options.

 Documentation done right, and on your behalf